In-Office Teeth Whitening

-This process of showcasing the natural shade of the tooth can be achieved through removing of the surface stains which is caused by the extrinsic factors like tobacco, red wine, coffee and tea.
-The buildup of the tartar and calculus also can increase teeth staining which is why a dental cleaning is always recommended first.
-The restoration of natural tooth shade may be achieved through having the teeth cleaned in the dental office which is also called polishing and scaling.
+This process of showcasing the natural shade of the tooth can be achieved through removal of surface staining which has been caused by extrinsic factors like smoking, drinking sodas, red wine, coffee, and tea.
+The build up of tartar and calculus can also increase the teeth staining which is why a dental cleaning is always recommended first.
+The restoration of natural tooth shade may be achieved through having teeth cleaned in the dental office which is also called polishing and scaling.
 The tartar and calculus can be removed easily with the help of the professional dental cleaning.

-In order to whiten a natural shade bleaching is recommended.
-It is common procedure with cosmetic dentistry.
-A number of many techniques are used by the dental professionals.
-There is a plethora of the products which are marketed to use at home.
-The technique used will also include the use of the bleaching pens, bleaching strips, laser tooth whitening and bleaching gels.
-Bleaching method may use carbamide peroxide or hydrogen peroxide.
-This will break down the hydrogen peroxide.
-There are some side effects which are associated with the bleaching and they do include the increased sensitivity for the teeth and possible irritation of the adjacent gums.
+Bleaching to whiten a natural shade is a common procedure done in cosmetic dentistry.
+There are many whitening options available to use professionally in the dental office as well as products marketed to use at home.
+These include but not limited to: bleaching pens, bleaching strips, laser tooth whitening and bleaching gels.
+Bleaching solutions may also include carbamide peroxide or hydrogen peroxide.
+There are some side effects which are associated with bleaching which includes increased sensitivity and possible irritation around the gums.

-The teeth can turn dark if there is too much build up on its surface and this will hide natural tooth color or the tooth itself can discolor which is called intrinsic staining.
+Teeth may turn dark if there is too much build up on the external surface, which then discolors the natural tooth color.
+Additionally, the tooth itself can discolor internally which is called intrinsic staining.

-The extrinsic stains may be internalized because of cracks or enamel defects can allow the staining to seep internally.
-It can also be the results of the dentine which is exposed to extrinsic stains which is deposited in or on dental pellicle.
-The cause of the extrinsic staining may include:
+The extrinsic stains may internalize because cracks or enamel defects can allow the staining to seep internally.
+It can also be the results of discolored dentin that is showing through the enamel.
+Other causes of extrinsic staining may include: